- 1/2 cup butter or margarine, softened

 - 1 cup confectioners' sugar

 - Meanwhile, for icing, combine the brown sugar and cream in a saucepan.
-Cook over medium-high heat until sugar is dissolved and mixture comes to a boil, stirring constantly.
+Cook over medium-high heat until sugar dissolves and mixture comes to a boil, stirring constantly.
 Remove from the heat; blend in confectioners' sugar until smooth.
 Drizzle over cookies.
 Yield: 4 dozen.

 "These were good.It took time to make these."